 - Truitt Center for Religious and Spiritual Life: The Truitt Center has a vibrant set of religious, spiritual, and philosophical communities, including support for more traditional religious identities (Jewish, Christian, Muslim, Buddhist, and Hindu), yoga and meditation, interfaith community, and a group for secular students and atheists.

 - Bias Reporting: Elon University denounces bias-related conduct as a violation of University Honor Code.
 Bias-related incidents, including slurs based on racial or ethnic identity, faith tradition, gender expression/identity, sexual orientation, ability and others create, a hostile educational, living and working environment and such acts are not tolerated in our academic community.
-Students can share experiences of bias and gather resources by working with a staff member from the Center for Equity and Inclusive Excellence.
+Students can share experiences of bias and gather resources by working with a staff member from the Office of Inclusive Excellence Education & Development.

 - Emergency Funding and Food and Housing Insecurity: Elon is committed to assisting graduate students who may be struggling to maintain essential needs while enrolled at the University.
 If you or a fellow graduate student are having trouble paying for essential needs, please share your concern.
 We can assist in connecting you with a range of resources.